How to use this UK tax code explainer

 - K codes mean HMRC are adding an amount to taxable pay rather than giving tax-free pay.

-- S and C prefixes mean Scottish or Welsh tax rates apply.
+- S and C prefixes mean Scottish or Welsh tax treatment applies.

-- W1, M1, X and NONCUM indicate emergency or non-cumulative treatment.
+- W1, M1, X and NONCUM usually indicate emergency or non-cumulative treatment.

 When to check your tax code

-It is worth checking your code when you start a new job, change jobs, take a second job, start a pension, get company benefits, or notice your net pay has changed unexpectedly.
-You should also check if HMRC send you a coding notice.
+It is worth checking your code when you start a new job, change jobs, take a second job, start drawing a pension, receive company benefits, or notice your take-home pay has changed.
+You should also check your code if HMRC send you a coding notice or if a payslip suddenly shows a code you do not recognise.

 Important note